 TED is a global community, welcoming people from every discipline and culture who seek a deeper understanding of the world.
 Much like the TED conference, TEDxDuke is a program that draws some of Duke University’s and Durham’s most curious, creative, and progressive thinkers together for intellectual discussion.
 The only difference—it’s entirely student-run!
 The event is inspired by the visionaries that come to share their unique stories and valuable perspectives.
 It serves as a unique platform to establish positive dialogue, create unexpected connections, and inspire powerful momentum.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.

-We are pleased to announce that our theme for the 2018 event is Righting Histories: Writing Futures.
-The broad theme allows speakers to describe their meaningful experiences in understanding the past, living the present, and exploring the future.
+We are pleased to announce that our theme for the 2019 event is Small Act, Big Impact.
+The broad theme allows speakers to describe their meaningful experiences in impacting the world through small acts.

 Steve Miller & Laverne Berry Voter Protection Volunteers

 Franklin Boampong Undergraduate Student